ucsb-cs16/s19-ykk/_lectures/lec08.md

 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

-In order to successfully compile it, we need to also compile the **source file** for the functions is print.h:
+In order to successfully compile it, we need to also compile the **source file** for the functions in print.h:

 ```
 lec08 $ g++ testprint.cpp print.cpp